 Push and hold the FF (Fast Forward) button and the CD player will begin to fast forward until FF is released, or RW or another CD button is pushed.
-The RW (Reverse)
+The RW (Reverse) button operates in a similar manner.

 Push the button to select either AM or FM mode.